Armenia’s Velvet Revolution: Implications for US Foreign Policy in the South Caucasus

 It would require a fundamental shift in the makeup of parliament as a result of free and fair elections that jettison the ruling Kremlin-linked Republican Party and usher in a resolute pro-western party with charismatic leadership on a scale akin to Mikhail Saakashvili’s National Movement and Georgia’s 2003 Rose Revolution.

-A vibrant, post-Soviet generation of youth are emerging to demand an end to stagnant Soviet practices in Armenia, including corruption at every level of society, economic mismanagement that is leading to worsening emigration crisis, and negligence of national security amid continuing territorial disputes and low-intensity levels of conflict (LILC) at the Nagorno-Karabakh (NK) border.
+A vibrant, post-Soviet generation of youth are emerging to demand an end to stagnant Soviet practices in Armenia, including corruption at every level of society, economic mismanagement that is leading to a worsening emigration crisis, and negligence of national security amid continuing territorial disputes and low-intensity levels of conflict (LILC) at the Nagorno-Karabakh (NK) border.

 Their movement for reform can achieve a more fundamental shift in the trajectory of Armenian foreign policy.
 Georgia and other post-Soviet states have taught us that a political reorientation can occur quite quickly, but there are unique factors at play in Armenia that may make this change a longer struggle.